Blood flow therapy for surgery recovery: study pulled before starting

 Summary

-This study aimed to see if using blood flow restriction (BFR) therapy during physical therapy helps people regain strength and movement after biceps tendon repair or knee surgery.
-It planned to include adults aged 18 to 80.
+This study aimed to see if using blood flow restriction (BFR) therapy during physical therapy helps people regain strength and movement after surgery for a torn biceps tendon or a dislocated kneecap.
+It was open to adults aged 18 to 80 having these specific surgeries.
 However, the study was withdrawn before enrolling any participants, so no results are available.

 Disclaimer Read more